Tibet and India

 Accompanied by a Bulletin

 This exhibition singles out two periods when the Buddhist Tibetan tradition drew from outside influences to develop new vocabularies of form.
 In the eleventh and twelfth centuries, after a period of political and religious disruption, contact with the great monasteries of North India led to considerable exchange.
 Looking from the Indian perspective, the exhibition examines how esoteric imagery, texts, and Vajrayana ritual practices contributed to reshaping the complex religious landscape of Tibet.
 Today, contemporary Tibetan artists are again addressing and incorporating ideas central to the current global reality, in an effort to recontextualize long-standing core Buddhist ideals.
-The exhibition will include five loans and eighteen objects drawn from department holdings.
+The exhibition includes five loans and eighteen objects drawn from department holdings.

 The eleventh and twelfth centuries were a period of intense interaction and cultural exchange between Tibet and Buddhist North India.
 Like all Buddhist communities, the Tibetans strove to purify their understanding of Buddhism and thereby establish correct religious practice.
 As part of this effort, teachers from North India were invited to Tibet and many Tibetan monks traveled to North India to study at the famed monastic universities and pilgrimage centers associated with the Buddha's life there.
 Particularly important was Bodhgaya, where the Buddha reached enlightenment.